As an Amazon Associate we earn from qualifying purchases.

 - Step 3: Dust Silicone Mat With Baking Soda

 - Step 4: Close Oven and Let Sit for 15 Minutes Minimum

 - Step 6: Air Dry the Silicone Baking Mats in a Rack

 - Why Should I Deep Clean My Silicone Mats?

 - How Often Should I Clean My Silicone Baking Mats?

 How to Clean Silicone Baking Mats

-Here’s a quick outline of how to clean silicone baking mats, which we will talk about in detail below:
+Here’s a quick outline of how to clean silicone baking mats, which I will talk about in detail below:

-- Place mat on baking sheet in oven
+- Place mat on a baking sheet in the oven

 - Turn off oven